jacobaustin123/pytorch-dqn/README.md

-# breakout-dqn
+# pytorch-dqn

-This repository is an implementation of the DeepMind DQN Algorithm for the ATARI Breakout environment from Minh et al.
+This repository is an implementation of the DeepMind DQN Algorithm for the OpenAI gym ATARI environment from Minh et al.

 ![example](demos/breakout/tunneling.gif)
 ![example](demos/pong/pong.gif)